 You can extensively customize the food logger to suit your own needs and preferences.
-To explore all of the food logger customization options, go to the “More” menu, scroll down to “Feature Settings,” and tap on “Food Logger.”
+To explore all of the food logger customization options, go to the “More” menu, scroll down to “Feature Settings,” and tap on “Food Log.”
+Once you’re there, scroll down to “Logger Options.”

 All of the configuration options for the Plate Banner Builder